Resources, Facilities, Centers & Services

 Confidentiality Policy.
 University Health Services, by law and policy, protects patients’ rights to privacy.
 Except in serious emergencies, students are responsible for notifying their parents about any health problems.

 Parents’ Suite.
-If your son or daughter is staying in the Infirmary at McCosh Health Center or a nearby hospital, you may request the use of a two-room suite in McCosh Health Center by calling the director of the Infirmary at 609-258-3139.
+If your child is staying in the Infirmary at McCosh Health Center or a nearby hospital, you may request the use of a two-room suite in McCosh Health Center by calling the director of the Infirmary at 609-258-3139.

 Counseling & Psychological Services

 Counseling and Psychological Services (CPS) is the mental health division of University Health Services and serves as a focal point for students’ mental health concerns and psychological care.
 Students come to CPS for a range of issues, from mild adjustment difficulties to more serious psychological problems; at times, even the most resilient and self-reliant students have trouble negotiating the stresses of these demanding years and may benefit from speaking with professionals.

 CPS staff includes experienced mental health professionals well-versed in late adolescent and young adult development and in the special demands and rigors of the University culture.
 The staff includes clinical and counseling psychologists, clinical social workers, psychiatrists and postgraduate residents in clinical psychology.
 A range of time-limited psychological and psychiatric services is offered at CPS, including urgent care assessment and crisis intervention, psychological evaluations, individual and group psychotherapy, referral services for ongoing off-campus treatment, campus psycho-education and community consultation.
 Consistent with UHS's collaborative care model, CPS clinicians often work as members of multidisciplinary teams with other health care professionals within UHS and selectively share relevant student-related information with each other to enhance quality of care.
 The multidisciplinary teams are dedicated to helping the University community address eating problems, alcohol and other drug concerns and mind-body health issues.